niente010/MDEF_website/docs/term1/AtlasOfWeakSignals.md

     ![Suggestions for the Deck](../images/AOWS_03.jpg)

     From the considerations that emerged, I identified two new suggestions for the deck:
-    =="Technology at non-humans service"== is an invitation to de-anthropocentric design in which machines coexist with the whole biosphere. =="Biodesign"==, on the other hand, is a stimulus for interdisciplinary design aimed at crossing the boundary between design and natural sciences.
+    =="Technology at non-humans service"== is an invitation to de-anthropocentric design in which machines coexist with the whole biosphere.
+    =="Biodesign"==, on the other hand, is a stimulus for interdisciplinary design aimed at crossing the boundary between design and natural sciences.

+!!! note ""

 ## ==Multiscalar Personal Design Space==